RaviTambade/TFLCPP/Notes/SystemsProg/curiousmind.md

 Let’s spark curiosity together.

-Absolutely!
-Here's the **same thought-provoking content** rewritten as a **friendly mentor–mentee conversation** — informal, story-driven, and curiosity-first.
-Think of it as a relaxed evening chat between a wise mentor and an inquisitive student, possibly under a banyan tree or on a coding whiteboard café.

----

-## 🎙️ **"Sir, Can I Ask You Something Weird?"**
+## 🎙️ "Sir, Can I Ask You Something Weird?"

 *A conversation between a curious student and a systems mentor*

----

 👨‍🎓 **Mentee (Sumit):**
 Sir, I’ve always had this strange doubt.